switchboard-xyz/sb-on-demand-examples/sb-on-demand-secret/sb-on-demand-secrets-llm/README.md

 ![Switchboard Logo](https://github.com/switchboard-xyz/core-sdk/raw/main/website/static/img/icons/switchboard/avatar.png)

-# Switchboard On-Demand: Solana Pull Feed from an LLM Secrets
+# Switchboard On-Demand: Solana Pull Feed from an LLM using Secrets
-This example demonstrates the use of Switchboard's On-Demand Feed using Secrets.
+This example demonstrates the use of Switchboard's On-Demand Feed and its capacity to integrate with LLMs using Secrets.

 </div>